robertdebock/ansible-role-roundcubemail/README.md

 [![Build Status](https://travis-ci.org/robertdebock/ansible-role-roundcubemail.svg?branch=master)](https://travis-ci.org/robertdebock/ansible-role-roundcubemail)

-Provides roundcubemail for your system.
+The purpose of this role is to install and configure roundcubemail on your system.

 Example Playbook
 ----------------